tiiuae/sc-mesh-secure-deployment/README.md

 ```

 ### On the Server-Side
 Your server will provide the necessary authentication certificates for you mesh network, as well as avahi services to allow clients to autodiscover the authentication server and automatically fetch these certificates.
 The *configure.sh* script should guide you through the process.
+The server must be executed on the */home/<username>/sc-mesh-secure-deployment* path.
 To set your machine up as a server, please run...

 ```bash
 ./configure.sh -s